kashyap-thakar/kashyap-thakar/README.md

 ﻿### About Me
+- Software Engineer Intern @ 7Span
 - Bachelor of Engineering @ SAL College of Engineering
-- Diploma in Engineering @ R.C Technical Institute